VidTu/HCsCR/README.md

 **Q**: Where can I download this mod?
-**A**: [GitHub](https://github.com/VidTu/HCsCR). (currently only here) You can also find unstable builds at [GitHub Actions](https://github.com/VidTu/HCsCR/actions), to download them you'll need a GitHub account.
+**A**: [GitHub](https://github.com/VidTu/HCsCR). (currently only here) You can also find unstable builds at [GitHub Actions](https://github.com/VidTu/HCsCR/actions), you'll need a GitHub account to download them.

 **Q**: Which mod loaders are supported?
 **A**: Fabric and Quilt are supported.
 Forge and NeoForge are currently NOT supported and may never will be.